Frederick M. Hess: Current work

 In 2002, Hess became the founding director and resident fellow of the education policy studies program at the American Enterprise Institute.

 While at AEI, Hess has hosted public events with policymakers to discuss their visions for reforming American education.
 He has hosted conferences and research events on topics including the future of education philanthropy, civics and citizenship education, Common Core state standards, and ed policy lessons from the Bush-Obama years of education reform.
-He's also hosted events with keynote speakers across the ideological and political spectrum including Success Academies Charter School Founder Eva Moskowitz; Secretaries of Education Arne Duncan, Betsy DeVos, and Rod Paige; controversial historian and pundit Diane Ravitch; and American Federation of Teachers president Randi Weingarten.
+He's also hosted events with keynote speakers across the ideological and political spectrum including Success Academies Charter School Founder Eva Moskowitz; Secretaries of Education Arne Duncan, Betsy DeVos, and Rod Paige; historian and pundit Diane Ravitch; and American Federation of Teachers president Randi Weingarten.

-Hess has authored 13 books and edited over two dozen more, each exploring various elements of K-12 and higher education.
+Hess has authored or edited more than 35 books, each exploring various elements of K-12 and higher education.
 His most-cited works are Spinning Wheels, Learning to Lead, School Boards at the Dawn of the 21st Century, Revolution at the Margins, and Common Sense School Reform.

+In Cagebusting Leadership (2013) and The Cagebusting Teacher (2015), Hess argues that although policies, rules, and regulations can be a barrier to school improvement, leaders often have more freedom to transform teaching and learning than they believe.
+Drawing upon extensive interviews, he examines how school leaders can overcome barriers to reform.

 Along with Pedro A. Noguera, dean of USC’s Rossier School of Education, Hess coauthored the 2021 book In Search of Common Ground: Conversations About the Toughest Questions in K-12 Education, which won the Association of American Publishers' 2022 PROSE Award in Education Practice and Theory.
 After the book's publication, Hess and Noguera debuted the Common Ground podcast.

 Hess has authored research articles and more general commentaries for scholarly and popular outlets such as Teachers College Record, Harvard Education Review, Phi Delta Kappan, Educational Leadership, U.S. News & World Report, National Affairs, the Washington Post, the New York Times, The Wall Street Journal, The Atlantic, and National Review.
-Hess is also the author of the Education Week blog "Rick Hess Straight Up" and a regular contributor to Forbes and The Hill.
-Hess serves as the executive editor of Education Next, a quarterly journal devoted to issues of education reform.

-Hess also has taught at the University of Virginia, the University of Pennsylvania, Georgetown University, Rice University, and Harvard University.
+Hess also has taught at the University of Pennsylvania, Georgetown University, Rice University, Johns Hopkins University, and Harvard University.

-Hess is the founder of AEI’s Conservative Education Reform Network, which includes hundreds of the nation's most influential conservative educators and education policy makers and hosts the “Sketching a New Conservative Education Agenda series.”
+Hess is the founder of AEI’s Conservative Education Reform Network, which includes hundreds of the nation's most influential conservative educators and education policy makers and hosts the "Sketching a New Conservative Education Agenda series."

-Distilling knowledge from over twenty-five years working in and around school reform, Hess has become a leading voice on issues including the Common Core, No Child Left Behind, the role of for-profits in education, education philanthropy, and the impact of education research.
+Distilling knowledge from over twenty-five years working in and around school reform, Hess has become a leading voice on issues including the Common Core, No Child Left Behind, school choice, education technology, the role of for-profits in education, education philanthropy, and the impact of education research.
 Under Hess, AEI Education has grown into a predominant center of conservative thought for K-12 and higher education policy.
-An article by the Harvard Graduate School of Education publication Ed Magazine referred to Hess as “one of America’s most influential and respected” education policy experts for his ability to "craft controversial arguments, challenge conventional thought, and make his strong opinions known."
+An article by the Harvard Graduate School of Education publication Ed Magazine referred to Hess as "one of America's most influential and respected" education policy experts for his ability to "craft controversial arguments, challenge conventional thought, and make his strong opinions known."